pyvisa/pyvisa-py/docs/source/faq.rst

     >>> inst.lock_excl(timeout=10000)

-If you have not locked the instrument, and want to control the behaviour of your program in case another program or session has locked it, you can either request a lock (``inst.lock_excl()``), or use ``rm.visalib.sessions[inst.session].lock_timeout`` to control a lock timeout on most operation on the instrument.
+If you have not locked the instrument, and want to control the behaviour of your program in case another program or session has locked it, you must choose one of the following methods:

+- Request a lock via ``inst.lock_excl()``.
+This is the most portable.
+See above.
+- Configure the lock timeout via the PyVISA-Py specific ``rm.visalib.sessions[inst.session].lock_timeout``.

-If you set it to `0`, an operation on an instrument that is locked by another session will fail immediately.
+    When using ``lock_timeout`` on an instrument that is locked by another session:

+    - If ``0``, operations will fail immediately.
-If set to a positive value, it will wait for that many milliseconds for the lock to be removed before failing.
+    - If set to a positive value, operations will wait for that many milliseconds for the lock to be removed before failing.

-The default value of ``lock_timeout`` is 0 or ``VI_TMO_IMMEDIATE`` (do not wait).
+    The default value of ``lock_timeout`` is ``0`` or ``VI_TMO_IMMEDIATE`` (do not wait).

-Note that ``open_resource`` and ``lock_excl`` use their own timeout values, and do not use ``lock_timeout``.
+Note that ``open_resource()`` and ``lock_excl()`` use their own timeout values, and do not use ``lock_timeout``.

 Event handling is not affected by locking.

 .. note::

+    **Portability:** Use of `lock_excl()` is the most portable and robust way to request a lock.

-    **Portability:** Exclusive locking should work, but some devices (even recent ones from the big brands), and also some of the VISA backends, use a certain amount of liberties.
+    Know that some devices (even recent ones from the big brands), and all of the VISA backends, use a certain amount of liberties with regards to the standards.
     Do not expect respect of the following:

-    - the prescribed return codes (meaning: you may see "I/O Timeout" instead of "Resource already locked"),
+    - the prescribed return codes (example: you may see "I/O Timeout" instead of "Resource already locked"),
-    - the length of the timeouts (timeouts may be significantly longer than specified)
+    - the length of the timeouts (timeouts may be significantly longer or shorter than specified)
     - the sequencing: some devices, once already locked, will allow `open_resource` to succeed (as they should per VXI-11 spec RULE B.6.6), but others don't.

+    Keysight VISA supports the lock timeout attribute ``VI_KTATTR_LOCKWAIT``.

+    NI-VISA and R&S VISA have no known means of controlling the lock timeout, and mostly use the I/O timeout and/or internal timing for lock timeout handling.

-    If you are debugging locking issues, note that NI-Visa supports the lock-on-open method, but underneath uses the lock-after-open method, and, after having established a lock, handles the locking internally without addressing the instrument.
+    If you are debugging locking issues, note that NI-VISA supports the lock-on-open method, but underneath uses the lock-after-open method, and, after having established a lock, handles the locking internally without addressing the instrument.